tkennon/pubsub/README.md

 ## Publishers

-Publishers are very simply created with `NewPublisher(...)` which accepts a variadic number of strings.
-Note that the Publisher created with no topic (`NewPublisher()`) will publish to every Subscriber, since every Subscriber subcribes to a subtopic of something.
+Publishers are very simply created with `NewPublisher(...)` which accepts a variadic number of strings describing the topic.

 ## Subscribers

 Subscribers are created with `NewSubscriber()`, and can subscribe or unsubscribe to topics through the methods `Subscribe()` and `Unsubscribe()`.
-Note that both methods return the Subscriber object so that these methods may be chained:
+Note that both methods return the Subscriber object allowing these methods to be chained:
 ```
 s := h.NewSubscriber().
     Subscribe("foo").
     Subscribe("bar", "baz").
     UnSubscribe("bill")
 ```
+It is allowed to subcribe to an empty topic: `s := NewSubscriber().Subscribe()`.
+This Subscriber will receive messages from all Publishers since all topics are a sub topic of something.

 ## Deadlocking

 Calls to `(*Publisher).Publish()` will block until the message has been sent to all Subscribers.
 If a Subscriber is not currently waiting on its message channel this can cause the publishing goroutine to block.
-As such, by default, if a message cannot be sent to a Subscriber it is dropped.
-To add buffering to the Subscriber message channel, use the `WithCapacity()` option when creating the Subscriber.
-If you wish to never drop a message then use the `WithoutDrop()` option.
-Users of this option must ensure that their code is always listening on the Subscriber's message channel.
+Users of this package are encouraged to always have code listening on Subscriber channels to avoid deadlock.
+To add buffering to the Subscriber message channel, use the `WithCapacity(cap int)` option when creating the Subscriber.
+This option allows callers to specifiy the capacity of the Subscribers channel so that up to `cap` messages may be queued without blocking the publishing goroutine.
+If a caller does not require guaranteed message deilvery and can accept some messages being dropped, then Subscribers may be created with the `WithAllowDrop()` option that allows the message to be dropped if it cannot be sent on the Subscribers channel.
+This ensures the publishing goroutines will never block waiting for a subscribing goroutine.

+## Messages

+Publishers and Subscribers accept and return `interface{}` values as messages, so it is up to the subscribing goroutine to type cast the received message to the concrete type that is expected.